anglus/wg/README.md

 You can enter your rules at the keyboard if you do not specify an input "rules" file.
 Remember to type "CTRL-D" when you are finished entering your rules:

 ```
-$ cwg
+$ wg -c2
 rules: vcv cvc vcvc cvcv cvcvc
 v: a e i o u
 c: p t c b d g f th ch s l r m n
 CTRL-D
 chelag
+nebu
 $
 ```
-The output is the word(s) following CTRL-D, "chelag" in this example.
+The output is the word(s) following CTRL-D, "chelag" and "nebu" in this example.

 ## History